 (1) Fee ownership by the Winchendon Conservation Commission, by a state or federal agency whose ownership will permanently legally protect the land as open space, or by an incorporated land trust which is dedicated to the preservation of open space.
 Such open space shall be conveyed free of any mortgage interest, security interest, liens or other encumbrances.

 (a) It shall be the duty of the developer to arrange for such a transfer of ownership.
-A transfer will require acceptance by the transferee which acceptance shall include responsibility for the initial assessment and annual monitoring of the property as specified in § 300-11.9D of the Bylaw.
+A transfer will require acceptance by the transferee, which acceptance shall include responsibility for the initial assessment and annual monitoring of the property as specified in § 300-11.9D of the Zoning Bylaw.
 Any conditions of such transfer must be approved by the Board.
-All costs, e.g. document preparation or recording fees, involved in such a transfer shall be paid by the developer.
+All costs, e.g., document preparation or recording fees, involved in such a transfer shall be paid by the developer.
 If the transfer is to the Town and will require acceptance by the Town Meeting, the Board will waive the acceptance requirement and undertake to have the acceptance placed on the warrant for the next Town Meeting.

-(2) Open space may be owned by any other entity including owners of individual building lots or other property within the subdivision provided it is protected by a suitable conservation easement which will protect the land from development or uses, except uses provided for in Article XI of the Zoning Bylaw, in perpetuity.
+(2) Open space may be owned by any other entity, including owners of individual building lots or other property within the subdivision, provided it is protected by a suitable conservation easement which will protect the land from development or uses, except uses provided for in Article XI of the Zoning Bylaw, in perpetuity.
 All the conditions of such easement must be acceptable to the Planning Board.

 (a) A single parcel may include both protected open space and land for other uses.
 The subdivision plan to be recorded shall show the boundary line between the protected open space and the unprotected area.
 An easement document to secure the protection of the required open space which is acceptable to the Board and includes an adequate description of the protected area must be recorded in the Registry of Deeds not later than the recording of the subdivision plan.
 The Board will undertake to have a model easement form drafted for use in these situations.